 Us marketing professionals have known the importance of word of mouth and referral marketing for years.
-Sites such as TripAdvisor are popping up daily, and many of us use social media monitoring to keep on top of what’s being said on social networks and forums.
-Now we see Facebook has followed suit, making the act of receiving recommendations a whole lot easier!
+Sites such as TripAdvisor continue to thrive, and many of us are using social media monitoring to keep on top of what’s being said on social networks and forums.
+But, did you know that Facebook also offers this tool?
+Making the act of receiving recommendations a whole lot easier!

-After proving to be a success across the pond, Facebook rolled out the ‘recommendations’ feature in the UK earlier this year.
+After proving to be a success across the pond, Facebook rolled out the ‘recommendations’ feature in the UK.
 The feature allows users to easily collect advice by posting an unambiguous status clearly labelled to show they’re asking for a recommendation.
 When their friends reply with suggestions, if the business has a Facebook page, they’ll be plotted on a map allowing the user to easily see which location is nearer and find out more about the business.

 Facebook recommendations aren’t exactly revolutionary, but then again neither is word of mouth or referral marketing.
 With that being said, how many of you have actually optimised your Facebook page to support the recommendations feature?
 If the answer is “Well, me?” then you can stop reading this post, why not check out our ebook How to Get More Likes on Facebook instead.
 If you fall into the “I’ve not…yet” group, here are some words of wisdom to get you started!